 Sexual Harassment: The law prohibits sexual harassment in both the private and public sectors.
 Sexual harassment committed by a public officer is considered misconduct and punishable by termination, potentially with forfeiture of all retirement benefits; suspension with loss of pay and benefits for up to three months; reduction in rank or pay; deferment or stoppage of a pay raise; or reprimand.
 Nonetheless, sexual harassment continued to be a widespread problem, particularly by men in positions of authority, including teachers and supervisors.
-In 2012 the minister of presidential affairs and public administration, along with the Gender Affairs Department in the Ministry of Labor and Home Affairs and local government officials, announced plans to begin a campaign to address sexual harassment in the public sector but had not begun implementation by year's end.

-Reproductive Rights: Couples and individuals have the right to decide freely and responsibly the number, spacing, and timing of their children and to have the information and means to do so, free from discrimination, coercion, and violence.
-Family planning services were widely available, and the UN Population Division reported 53 percent of girls and women ages 15-49 used a modern method of contraception in 2013.
-According to UN estimates, skilled health personnel attended 99 percent of births in the country as a whole, with lower rates in rural areas.
-The Ministry of Health reported 90 percent of births took place in hospitals, where obstetric care was widely available.
-A government program, Prevention of Mother-to-Child Transmission of HIV, effectively reduced mother-to-child transmission.
-According to the UN Population Fund, the maternal mortality ratio was 170 deaths per 100,000 live births in 2013, with 23 percent of deaths related to HIV/AIDS.
-In 2013, 28 of the 83 maternal deaths were related to HIV/AIDS.
+Reproductive Rights: Couples and individuals have the right to decide the number, spacing, and timing of their children; manage their reproductive health; and have the information and means to do so, free from discrimination, coercion, and violence.
+The UN Population Division reported 53 percent of girls and women ages 15-49 used a modern method of contraception in 2013.
+According to World Bank data, the maternal mortality ratio was 170 deaths per 100,000 live births, although skilled health personnel attended 99 percent of births in the country as a whole, with lower rates in rural areas.
 The leading causes of maternal mortality included postpartum hemorrhage, hypertensive disorders of pregnancy, unsafe abortion, and HIV/AIDS-related infections.
 The major factors hindering greater contraceptive prevalence rates included a shortage of supplies, provider biases, inadequately skilled health-care workers, HIV status, culture, religion, and popularly accepted myths and misconceptions.
-Human rights observers noted that hospitals would not turn away a patient suffering from complications from an illegal abortion; however, the hospital might refer the case to police after treating the patient.

 Discrimination: By law women have the same civil rights as men, but societal discrimination persisted.
 The country has a dual legal system consisting of formal law derived from the constitution and customary law based on tribal practice.
 A number of traditional laws enforced by tribal structures and customary courts restricted women's property rights and economic opportunities, particularly in rural areas.
 Marriages may occur under one of three systems, each with its own implications for women's property rights.
 A woman married under traditional law or in "common property" is held to be a legal minor and required to have her husband's consent to buy or sell property, apply for credit, and enter into legally binding contracts.
 Under an intermediate system referred to as "in community of property," married women may own real estate and other property in their own names, and the law stipulates neither spouse may dispose of joint property without the written consent of the other.
 Women increasingly exercised the right to marriage "out of common property," in which they retained their full legal rights as adults.
 Polygyny is legal under traditional law with the consent of the first wife but was not common.
-In 2012 the High Court ruled gender discrimination based on customary law was unconstitutional.
-The court found in favor of three sisters who challenged Ngawaketse customary law giving rights of inheritance to the youngest son.
-In 2013 an appeals court upheld the 2012 decision.

-Skilled urban women had increasing access to entry and mid-level white-collar jobs.
-Women occupied many senior-level positions in government bodies.
-These included speaker of the national assembly, governor of the Bank of Botswana, attorney general, minister of foreign affairs and international cooperation, and the minister of health.
-Other jobs included assistant minister of education and skills development, assistant minister of local government and rural development, the ombudsman, and numerous permanent secretary positions.
-Nevertheless, a Southern African Development Community (SADC) study, Gender Protocol 2012 Barometer-Botswana, reported women's representation was 21 percent of cabinet ministers, 8 percent of parliamentarians, and 19.4 percent of local government councilors.
+Skilled urban women had increasing access to entry- and mid-level white-collar jobs.
+Women occupied many senior-level positions in government, including speaker of the national assembly, governor of the Bank of Botswana, attorney general, minister of foreign affairs and international cooperation, minister of education, and minister of health.
+A Southern African Development Community (SADC) study, Gender Protocol 2012 Barometer-Botswana, reported women constituted 21 percent of cabinet ministers, 8 percent of parliamentarians, and 19.4 percent of local government councilors.
 The study found that more than 60 percent of local government employees were women.
-In 2008 the BDF began to admit women.
-In 2011 four women completed flight training and became BDF pilots.
-In 2012 the BDF announced it would begin recruiting women into the enlisted ranks, although recruitment did not begin until August; previously women could enter the BDF only as officer cadets.
-Officials reported that gender integration issues must be resolved before they can begin accepting female enlistees.
+In February 200 female enlisted recruits started basic training for the BDF at the training base in Pandamatenga.
+The recruits graduated in September and integrated into all units of the BDF.